-Now he’s popular, Lockie’s getting a big head.
-And a short fuse.
-When the dancing challenged Lockie realises he’s expected to bust some moves at the upcoming Blue Light Disco, he takes his insecurities out on Phillip, who’s been busy engineering a night to remember for he and Lisa.
+Now that he’s popular, Lockie’s getting a big head - and a short fuse.
+When the dancing challenge is announced, and Lockie realises that he’s expected to bust some moves at the upcoming Blue Light Disco, he takes his insecurities out on Phillip, who’s been busy engineering a night to remember for himself and Lisa.
 On the night, it’s not only nerves that send Lockie’s belly into a tangle, which causes him more than a little attention on the dance-floor.
 Phillip learns a few hard truths, forcing Lockie to realise how important his brother really is to him.

-Lockie is invited to go water skiing with Vicki and her parents, and assures Vicki he’s a good skier.
-In reality, he’s never skied before.
-Ever.
+Lockie is invited to go waterskiing with Vicki and her parents, and assures Vicki he’s a good skier.
+In reality, he’s never skied before - ever.
 However, since this is a chance to spend more time with Vicki and impress her parents, Lockie feels he has little choice but to pretend.
 Besides, skiing’s just like surfing, right?
 How hard can it be?
 At the river, Lockie meets Vicki’s friends who now go to boarding school in the city, discovering a side of Vicki he didn’t know existed.
-Maybe Lockie doesn’t know Vicki as well as he though he did.
+Maybe Lockie doesn’t know Vicki as well as he thought he did.

 Face the Fear

 After a misunderstanding with Vicki, Lockie is thrust into a looming altercation with an older bogan.
-Mum also faces her fears when Mrs Eggleston asks her to pose for a sculpture.
-In the nude.
-Waking up with a temperature the day of his scheduled fight, Lockie has to decide whether to use his sickness as an excuse not to show up and face public ridicule, or face his fears and go ahead with it.
+Mum also faces her fears, when Mrs Eggleston asks her to pose for a sculpture - in the nude.
+Waking up with a temperature on the day of his scheduled fight, Lockie has to decide whether to use his sickness as an excuse not to show up - and face public ridicule, or face his fears and go ahead with it.

 Lockie is stressed out.
-Out the three hundred and sixty five days in the year, why did Vicki and Phillip have to be born on the exact same day?
+Out of the three hundred and sixty-five days in the year, why did Vicki and Phillip have to be born on the exact same day?
 Sometimes things just happen that are out of your control.
 Like Mum’s battle with her new bread-maker.
-Or a misunderstanding that sees Lockie arrive inappropriately dressed for Vicki’s birthday party.
-How will Lockie get out of this one without ruining Vicki’s big day?
+Or a misunderstanding, that sees Lockie arrive inappropriately dressed for Vicki’s birthday party.
+How will Lockie get out of this one, without ruining Vicki’s big day?